YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZGOCALLOUTIN, ZGOTO level 0 with entry ref not valid when using call-ins

 Call in/Run Time Error: Code invoked by a call-in contained a ZGOTO 0:entryref.
-The purpose of a ZGOTO 0:entryref is to "refresh" the GT.M routine context, but that action would invalidate the interface with the calling (in) code.
+The purpose of a ZGOTO 0:entryref is to "refresh" the YottaDB routine context, but that action would invalidate the interface with the calling (in) code.

 Action: Refactor the code invoked by the call-in to avoid or appropriately conditionalize the ZGOTO 0:entryref.